MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 ## Further data processing

 Using update policies, the collected data can further be processed as per application need.
+For more information, see [Update policy overview](kusto/management/updatepolicy.md).

 1. The following example exports histogram metrics to a histo-specific table with buckets and aggregates.
 Run the following command in the query pane of the Azure Data Explorer web UI: